PiyushUCD/Credit-Risk-Prediction-and-Portfolio-Segmentation/README.md

 Notes:
 - The Cloud builder installs from `requirements.txt` (this repo's file includes both core + app deps)
-- If you want a lighter deploy, edit `requirements.txt` to remove SHAP
+- If you want a lighter deploy, edit `requirements.txt` to remove

 See: `docs/DEPLOY_STREAMLIT.md`